apache/spark/docs/spark-connect-overview.md

 and there are a few ways to do that outlined as follows.

-If you do not use one of the mechanisms outlined here, your Spark session will work just like before, without leveraging Spark Connect, and your application code will run on the Spark driver node.
+If you do not use one of the mechanisms outlined here, your Spark session will work just like before, without leveraging Spark Connect.

 ### Set SPARK_REMOTE environment variable